-GLENDALE, Ariz. - Grand Canyon turned in a strong all-around showing Saturday at the Glendale Invite, piling up event victories across the track and field slate with strong performances in the sprints, middle distance and jumps.
+GLENDALE, Ariz. — Grand Canyon turned in a strong all-around showing Saturday at the Glendale Invite, piling up event victories across the track and field slate with wins in the sprints, middle distance and jumps.

-Maria Sartin posted a second-place finish as well in the 400-meter hurdles finishing in 1:01.59.
-The Lopes had a strong showing in the women's 800 meter as well with sophomore winning the event in 2:18.71.
+Maria Sartin posted a second-place finish in the 400-meter hurdles, finishing in 1 minute, 1.59 seconds.
+The Lopes had a strong showing in the women's 800 as well with sophomore Grace Scott winning the event in 2:18.71.

-The men had a productive showing on the track as well.
-In the 400 meter the Lopes were able to take the top two spots with sophomore
+The Lopes men also had a productive showing on the track.
+In the 400, they took the top two spots with sophomore

 Luca Cannizzo finishing first in 48.29.